Settings Update

 Solution

-• Remove all descriptions or make them optional
+• Remove descriptions or make them optional

 • Improve clarity, value, and conciseness

 It’s everything, all the time.
+This is what we wanted to avoid.

 As mentioned before, there are other settings screens, such as Security.
 And we have multiple platforms and products.
 This new style could be applied globally to our design system.